Adeniyi-Bella/Rest-API-with-Typescript/README.md

 10. run docker-compose build and docker-compose up to build and start all services
 11. The app is available on ```<Public IPv4 address>:3000```.
 You can start testing.

+### Possible improvement
+1. The api is not protected.
+So authenticating and authorizing users should be considered in production.